EtienneCmb/visbrain/README.md

 [Sleep](http://etiennecmb.github.io/visbrain/sleep.html) is a sleep data dedicated interface for visualization, processing and edition.

-- Load .eeg (Brainvision and ELAN), .edf or directly pass raw data
+- Load .eeg (Brainvision and ELAN), .edf, .trc (Micromed) or directly pass raw data
 - Visualize channels / spectrogram / hypnogram, time window control and fast plot update
 - Hypnogram edition (either by manually adding where stages start / finish or interactively by adding / dragging and moving points) and save the edited hypnogram (.txt, .csv and .hyp)
 - Spindles / REM / Peaks / Slow waves / K-complex detection and report results on each channel and hypnogram